Schwitzd/IaC-HomeK3s/README.md

 - **Node Drain & Poweroff:**

-  - A custom taint (`dns-unready=true:NoSchedule`) is applied to each node before shutdown.
+  - A custom taint (`dns-unready=true:NoExecute`) is applied to each node before shutdown.
 This prevents DNS-dependent workloads from being scheduled prematurely on the next boot.
   - Each node is cordoned and drained using Kubernetes to safely evict pods.
   - The appropriate k3s service (`k3s` for **control-plane**, `k3s-agent` for workers) is stopped.
   - Finally, the node is powered off.